hbcheng7/BENG183/Writeup.md

 For this step, protein-specific antibodies are introduced to the solution.
 They are designed to recognize and bind to specific proteins of interest within the DNA-protein complexes.
 The antibody-protein-DNA complexes are then treated with immunoprecipitation.
 This step enriches the sample for DNA fragments associated with the targeted protein, allowing for their isolation and further analysis.

 ### 4. Reverse Cross-linking and DNA Purification:
-**Objective:** Separation of DNA from Proteins and Reversion of Cross-links
+**Objective:** Separation of DNA from Proteins and Reversal of Cross-links

-After immunoprecipitation, the cross-links between proteins and DNA are then reversed to separate the DNA for downstream applications.
+After immunoprecipitation, the cross-links between proteins and DNA are then reversed to separate the DNA.
 This can be done by heating the sample which will break the formaldehyde bonds.
 In addition, the resulting DNA will be purified from proteins and other cellular debris, which can then be used for sequencing.